budgetdevv/InsidePacketProcessor/README.md

 - Easy to use!
 Just register the appropriate type with .SubscribeToType<T>() or its reusable variant!

 # APIs:

+- InsidePacketProcessor.Create(int InitSize = 10): Instantiates an instance of the Processor!

+  InitSize: The initial size of Processor!
+This should ideally be the number of types you plan to subscribe to, though it is fine if the subscription count exceeds the initial size...resizing just happens!

 - Serialize<T>(ref T Item, Stream Stream, int WriteIndex = 0): Attempt to serialize a specific class / struct into a Stream